tshort/julia/test/standalone-aot/README.md

 - Don't export intrinsics as globals.
 - Work out stdin, stdout, etc.
-- Come up with a strategy for `invoke`.
+- Come up with a strategy for dynamic code that ends up as a call to `jl_apply_generic`.

 Help would be appreciated in any of the above plus code reviews and testing out what types of code compiles and what doesn't.